 Tips & Tricks

-This journey into canine cuisine is a learn as I go journey so this page will help clarify how I prepare or use certain ingredients, the products I rely on, basically those little tips and tricks I've learned to use in my kitchen.
+This journey into canine cuisine is a learn as I go journey so this page will help clarify how I prepare or use certain ingredients, the products I rely on, basically those little tips and tricks I've learned to use in my kitchen preparing homemade dog treats and dog food meals.
 I'll add more as I think of them or discover them...
 Any suggestions are greatly appreciated!

 When cooking a soup or stew and you find you need to add more water during the cooking process, use hot water since adding cold water will slow down the whole cooking process.

 Bananas - Storing